illinois-data-curation/is477-fa24-AirQuality/README.md

 "How do changes in air quality impact health outcomes in different areas?"

 The fundamental premise is that poorer air quality adversely affects health, potentially leading to increased hospitalizations and respiratory conditions.
+Poor air quality can also exacerbate existing chronic conditions such as asthma and cardiovascular diseases, further burdening healthcare systems.
 Understanding this relationship is critical for informing public health initiatives and policy interventions.
 Accurate data on the impact of air quality on health outcomes enables policymakers to identify high-risk areas and implement targeted measures, such as stricter emissions regulations, public health advisories, and increased funding for healthcare infrastructure in affected regions.
 Healthcare providers can use this information to anticipate patient needs, offer preventive care, and design community health programs aimed at mitigating the effects of air pollution.
 Environmental organizations can leverage these insights to advocate for cleaner air policies, promote sustainable practices, and raise public awareness about the health risks associated with air pollution.
 Furthermore, this understanding can help direct resources toward vulnerable populations, such as children, the elderly, and individuals with pre-existing conditions, who are disproportionately affected by poor air quality.
 Ultimately, addressing air pollution through evidence-based strategies can lead to healthier communities, reduced healthcare costs, and improved overall quality of life.

+To improve reproducibility, all generated plots, code, and datasets have been archived and referenced below.
+Regression models were designed to provide deeper insights into pollutant-health relationships, specifically highlighting how population size correlates to mortality rates and crude rates.

 We will be using the following objectives to guide our research:

-- **Objective 1: The overall effect of air quality and pollutants on health ouctomes**
+- **Objective 1: The overall effect of air quality and pollutants on health outcomes**
   - What is the overall effect certain pollutants have on health effects?
   - We will be looking at whether pollutants have an effect on health outcomes, and what type of effect.
 - **Objective 2: Geographic Differences in Air Quality and Health Outcome Relationship**